stevedatadog/katacoda-scenarios/api-automation-iac/4-terraform/1-terraform.md

 ## Conclusion
 You have seen how Datadog resources can be managed like any other IaC resource using Terraform.
 You can learn more about the Datadog Provider for Terraform by reading the [documentation](https://registry.terraform.io/providers/DataDog/datadog/latest/docs).

-Note that you can incorporate the other scripts that you have worked with in this lab into Terraform.
+Note that you can incorporate the other scripts that you have worked within this lab into Terraform.
 Terraform's [local-exec Provisioner](https://www.terraform.io/docs/language/resources/provisioners/local-exec.html) allows you to run commands on the provisioning host, opening up all of Datadog's API capabilities.

 Click the **Continue** button to review what you have learned in this section of the course.